 What is meeting room etiquette?

-Meeting rooms are a staple of office design.
+Meeting rooms and conference rooms are a staple of office design.
 They are also a key resource for an agile workplace.
 They offer spaces for employees to chat about projects, ask questions, or go over reports together.

 Meeting rooms should serve different employee needs.
 This might include quiet pods for people to get in the zone.
 Or it might be large rooms for teams to get together and brainstorm.
 Whatever the space, it’s important to treat it and your coworkers with respect.